 The other members of Banri’s group are surprisingly three dimensional.
 Oka Chinami is a member of the film club along with Mitsuo.
 Her big reveal later on in the series feels natural, and the emotional impact it has on her is explored for a while.
 Oka eventually ends up fading mostly in the background, but she does play an important role.
 The character nicknamed Nijigen-kun (2D-kun) also plays a vital role in important events.
 He is an archetypal otaku, but he is a surprisingly strong character on his own.
 He genuinely cares about the three dimensional friends he has.
 Kaga Kouko is the last, but certainly not the least, character in the main group.
 Her tendency to stalk Mitsuo in the opening episodes is annoying, but she eventually stands out as one of the deepest and most realistic female leads any Japanese romantic drama has featured in a long time.
 She constantly berates herself for being stupid, but even if she is a little immature at times, she is very caring and thoughtful.
 Her interactions with Banri are mostly realistic, so much so that a couple of scenes may be difficult for some viewers to watch.
 A significant portion of Golden Time is hard to watch simply due to sheer idiocy, but this series does one thing better than other romantic dramas do.
 It does not unnecessarily introduce a character for the sole purpose of coming between the couple, in this case Banri and Kaga, after they realise how they feel about each other.
 This may be because Banri’s amnesia is literally the real antagonist, however.
 The ghost of Banri’s past is somehow able to cause Banri to have constant bad luck.
-Ghost Banri does give an insight into his past, but he is overused for dramatic purposes.
-Running gags in this series are not funny either, and the events involving the religious cult are just disturbing.
+Ghost Tada Banri does give an insight into his past, but he is overused for dramatic purposes.
+Running gags in this series are not funny either, and the events involving the religious cult early on are just disturbing, though perhaps realistic.
 There are so many reasons to dislike this series, but it is still highly engaging because of what does work in it.

 This show does not stand out visually, but it does have its moments.
 Some scenes can be rather detailed, and the animators do a decent job of representing Banri’s abnormally flexible states of consciousness through his expressions.
 Banri’s character design is as unoriginal as would be expected from most romantic drama series, and the same goes for his sidekick Mitsuo.
 Oka stands out more than female characters in anime and manga usually do; she is not only significantly shorter than everyone else, but has a major change of hairstyle during the latter parts of the series.